blocsoc-iitd/zkbootcamp/README.md

 - Universal Circuits / Circuit Compiler
 - Proving Systems

 Additional content: Build circuits using Rust

 ## Week 7-8: SNARKs, STARKs
 (Lecture #16, 17 in zkEVM Bootcamp)

+ It would be better to make these programmed in arkworks, snark, or circom.
+ And give a complete overview of how these prooving systems work. like in [groth16 by rareskills](https://www.rareskills.io/post/groth16) or [plonk by lambdaclass](https://blog.lambdaclass.com/all-you-wanted-to-know-about-plonk/)
 ### SNARK Implementation
 - SNARK process overview
 - Polynomial Checking